The Best Crispy Fried Shallots

 I now have a jar of these shallots on hand at all times, and they feel like a little treat when I sprinkle them on my morning eggs.
 They’re crispy, crunchy, salty, savory, and have just a touch of classic shallot-y sweetness.
 I highly recommend taking 30 minutes today to make them.
 Future you will be grateful.

-When I tell you that I put these shallots on everything, it’s accurate.
-Yes, you can buy them at the store, but the homemade pan-fried version tastes so much better.
+I mean, yes, you can buy them at the store, but the homemade pan-fried version tastes so much better.
 This is how I learned how to make them when I was a student in culinary school, and it’s totally foolproof!

 Slice the shallots